/ Oregon Work Accident Lawyer

 Our firm helps workers through the vocational rehabilitation process, ensuring they access the help needed to re-enter the workforce successfully.

-If you’ve been injured at work, having the right legal support is crucial to protect your rights and get the benefits you’re owed.
-At Boyadzhyan Law Firm, we specialize in handling workers’ compensation matters in Oregon, Ohio, providing personalized legal strategies suited to your needs.
+If you’ve been hurt on the job, securing experienced legal representation is essential to defend your claim and receive the full financial recovery.
+At Boyadzhyan Law Firm, we focus on representing work accident cases in Oregon, Ohio, providing personalized legal strategies suited to your needs.

 Our services include: